5 Things to Know About the iOS 12.5.2 Update

 - A14 Bionic chip, the fastest chip ever in a smartphone

-If you’re frustrated with iOS 12.5.2’s performance on your iPhone or iPad, you can downgrade to iOS 12.5.1.
-Apple is signing on the previous version of iOS 12.
+If you’re frustrated with iOS 12.5.2’s performance on your iPhone or iPad, note that you can’t downgrade to iOS 12.5.1 in an effort to improve your device’s performance.
+Apple has stopped signing on the previous version of iOS 12.
+Apple isn’t signing on older versions of iOS 12 either.

-Apple isn’t signing on older versions of iOS 12 so there’s no way back to iOS 12.5 or older iOS software.
-Keep that in mind if you’re lingering on software that’s older than iOS 12.5.1.
+Once you move to iOS 12.5.2, you’re stuck there.
+Keep that in mind if you’re still lingering on older iOS software.

 iOS 12.5.2 Update: What’s New